zenglenn42/CityMatch/README.md

 ### [Lessons learned](#contents)

-* Mobile is definitely it's own little universe.
+* Mobile is definitely its own little universe.

 I feel like I've been through a rite of passage that ultimately strengthens my ability to appraise and assess ... and knock down some of those unknown unknowns.